blogmywiki/pet-python-startrek/README.rst

 ===========

 I'll add instructions once the gameplay is properly merged and stable.

+Run startrek.py in a Python 3 environment - I've only tested this on Python 3.7.1 under MacOS.

 Search the quadrants of the galaxy to find and destroy Klingon ships before you run out of time or energy.